 In conclusion, this study has shown the level of knowledge and attitudes of men in the University of Ibadan towards infant feeding.
 Despite working within the higher institution of learning, the men exhibited a poor infant feeding knowledge and negative attitude towards infant feeding.
-It may however be argued that working in such an academic environment is not a guarantee for good infant feeding knowledge.
-It is therefore suggested that male partners, being a major gatekeepers of infant feeding should be included in various intervention programs where they will be provided with adequate knowledge and skills for infant feeding in other to ensure optimum child's growth and development and eventually reduces the burden of malnutrition among under five children.
+It may then be argued that working in such an academic environment is not a guarantee for good infant feeding knowledge.
+Intervention should therefore be targeted towards improving the breastfeeding knowledge and attitude of male partners working in the academic settings, this will ensure their more involvement in infant feeding hence optimum growth and development of their children.